reverentgeek/okta.github.io/_source/_posts/2019-06-04-what-the-heck-is-sign-in-with-apple.md

 Once you confirm that, you'll see a screen asking if you would like to continue signing in to the app.

-{% img blog/sign-in-with-apple/6-sign-in-confirmation.png alt:"Prompt: Would you like to sign in?" width:"800" %}{: .center-image }
+{% img blog/sign-in-with-apple/apple-permission-prompt.png alt:"Prompt: Would you like to sign in?" width:"800" %}{: .center-image }

+Note: You will only see this permissions screen the very first time you log in with this App ID.
+In subsequent logins, you'll see a confirmation prompt like the below.

+{% img blog/sign-in-with-apple/6-sign-in-confirmation.png alt:"Dialog asking the user to confirm signing in to this app" width:"800" %}{: .center-image }

 Now click **Continue** and you'll be redirected to your redirect URL!
 If you entered the placeholder `https://example-app.com/redirect` URL then you'll see a message like this.